 A bold claim I know, but there is a reason Tampere is the #1 travel destination for Finns looking to explore their own country more.
 Finland has a rich and intriguing culture if you are willing to take the time to seek it out –and Tampere is the perfect place to start.

 Set between two vast lakes (there are over 200,000 in Finland!)
 Tampere is not your traditional European ‘fairytale’ city but instead a refreshingly different mix of open-public spaces, red-brick industrial buildings, quaint cafes, and grassy banks to relax on.
-An industrial city re-invented for the modern era, where you will find something for everyone.
+An industrial town re-invented for the modern era, where you will find something for everyone.

-Finns have a firm sense of national identity, and even knowing a little of Tampere’s industrial history with textile and metal industries including Finlayson or Tampere’s tragic role in Finnish Civil War will quickly gain you, friends – as will discussing your love of sauna!
+Finns have a firm sense of national identity, and even knowing a little of Tampere’s industrial history with textile and metal industries, including Finlayson or Tampere’s tragic role in the Finnish Civil War, will quickly gain you friends – as will discussing your love of sauna!